Efficient-DLM: From Autoregressive to Diffusion Language Models, and Beyond in Speed: : Position-dependent Token Masking

 \textbf{Observations.} As shown in Tab.~\ref{tab:ablation_token_masking}, we observe that (1) progressively increasing positional priors with lower $\lambda$ leads to improved average accuracy; (2) positional priors are particularly beneficial under more aggressive parallel decoding settings, with up to a 4.38\% average accuracy improvement; and (3) positional priors should not be blindly increased, as the extreme case of fully right-to-left masking leads to poor results, likely because the model is forced to train only on the hard cases at the block end without learning to exploit the bidirectional context.

 These experiments indicate that positional priors are helpful but must be introduced properly.
-The key contribution of our work is to highlight this design factor, and we hope it can inspire more advanced and automated schemes in the future.
+The key contribution of our method here is to introduce this design factor, and we hope it can inspire more advanced and automated schemes in the future.